Is YesStyle Fast Fashion? Brand Analysis & Alternatives

 What we didn’t like

-❌ The brand isn’t doing enough to reduce its carbon footprint or help reduce its partnered brands’ GHG emissions.
+❌ The brand isn’t doing enough (if anything!) to reduce its carbon footprint or help reduce its partnered brands’ GHG emissions.

 ❌ We were appalled at how little information was given by Yesstyle regarding where clothes are made.

-❌ We didn’t like the greenwashing tactics used by Yesstyle in its YS collection and found it misleading.
+❌ We didn’t like the greenwashing tactics used by Yesstyle in its YS collection and found this to be highly misleading.

 About YesStyle

-Yesstyle is an online B2C marketplace showcasing clothing, beauty products, and accessories from Asian businesses to the rest of the world.
+Yesstyle is an online business to consumer marketplace that stocks clothing, beauty products, and accessories from Asian businesses to the rest of the world.

-Yes, we would consider Yesstyle a fast-fashion brand.
-While the company may not be creating each item personally, the brand follows a fast fashion business model by selling an extensive collection of garments with rapidly changing styles.
+In short… Yes.
+We consider Yesstyle a fast fashion brand.
+While the company may not be creating each item that the marketplace sells, the brand follows a fast fashion business model by selling an extensive collection of garments with rapidly changing styles.

-For example, when researching, Yesstyle had a whopping 535,221 womenswear items available – yikes!
+For example, during our research, we found that Yesstyle had a whopping 535,221 womenswear items available — yikes!

-Fast fashion relies heavily on customers’ impulse buying.
-Flash sales and time-limited deals instill a sense of urgency in the buyer, prompting them to buy more when they may not necessarily need to, something we regularly see YesStyle doing, similar to other fast fashion brands like Cider.
+Research has found that flash sales and time-limited deals instill a sense of urgency in the buyer, prompting them to buy more when they may not necessarily need to, something we regularly see YesStyle doing.
+Of course, YesStyle isn’t the only brand doing this, it’s a process that’s rife among similar fast fashion brands like Cider.

 What Materials Does YesStyle Use?